VisDockHub/NewVisDock/Tutorial.md

 IntersectionUtilities.js, and UtilitiesLibrary.js first.
 These library files can be found
  <a href="https://github.com/jungujchoi/VisDock/">here</a>.
 Of these library files, 2D.js
-and IntersectionUtilies.js were created by <a href="http://www.kevlindev.com">Kevin Lindsey Software Development</a> and they can be liked directly to their remote URL or can be downloaded from from <a href="http://www.kevlindev.com">www.kevindev.com</a> as well.
+and IntersectionUtilies.js were created by <a href="http://www.kevlindev.com">Kevin Lindsey Software Development</a> and you may link them directly to the remote URL or download them from from <a href="http://www.kevlindev.com">www.kevindev.com</a> as well.
 Currently, VisDock is dependent on d3.js library for executing of many of its functions.
 (For instance, d3.selectAll("...") statements were used in a number of lines).
-Therefore, it is required to import the d3.js library as well.
+Therefore, the VisDock library will not function without the d3.js library as well.
 We are working on this issue to make VisDock independent of the d3.js library.
 <pre>
 <code style="margin-left: 30px">&lt;link rel="stylesheet"